ONDC-Official/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 ---

 ### Confirmation
 Buyer app sends all the details of the investor and the transaction and the selected payment option along with all the negotiated terms in the previous step.
-Buyer app performs 2fa and sends those details.
+Buyer app takes a clickwrap consent from the investor on the TnC, performs 2fa and sends those details.

 Depending on the selected payment option, seller app responds with either a payment URL or order in accepted state.